 Programs Working to Protect the Rivers and Tributaries

 The principal theme across all of our programs is to provide effective methods to protect the Tennessee and Cumberland Rivers and tributaries.
 Learn more about each of our programs below.

 Riverkeeper Patrol Program

 As both the functional and symbolic centerpiece of Tennessee Riverkeeper’s services, the Riverkeeper Patrol Program is a continuous and primary focus for the organization.
 We are set apart from many other watershed advocacy groups by following the “Waterkeeper Model” of on-water vigilance.
-Over 200 Waterkeeper groups worldwide follow Hudson Riverkeeper’s historic model for watershed protection.
+Over 350 Waterkeeper organizations worldwide follow Hudson Riverkeeper’s historic model for watershed protection.
 Tennessee Riverkeeper follows this Waterkeeper blueprint.
 The Riverkeeper Patrol program identifies pollution problems throughout our region, works with experts to resolve pollution issues, and educates the public about pollution threats facing their water.
 We educate citizens with frequent presentations to groups, by sending newsletters and e-newsletters to members, and through our award-winning online outreach, the Riverkeeper Patrol program informs the public of problems we find.

-Tennessee Riverkeeper’s staff and volunteers educates the public about the Cumberland and Tennessee River watersheds on everything from general environmental and geography information to the pollution issues that threaten the public’s water supply.
+Tennessee Riverkeeper’s staff and volunteers educate the public about the Cumberland and Tennessee River watersheds on everything from general environmental and geography information to the pollution issues that threaten the public’s water supply.
+The Riverkeeper team frequently makes presentations to groups and schools, provides interviews to the press, and posts informative and credible articles on social media.
+This program educates tens of thousands of Southerners every week.